ashvinnj/alphavantage/README.md

+# alphavantage
+alphavantage.com generate APIKEY and Tester program to use web APIS

 # Alphavantage API Key Encryption Script

 This Python script is designed to encrypt and store your Alphavantage API key securely using the bcrypt library.
 It also includes a second script for interacting with the Alphavantage API using the encrypted API key.